-emissions are related to electricity generation.
-This In terms of economic distance, the transport sector can be expected as the electricity sector is largely of East Asia (R11-S04) is the highest, followed by dependent on fossil fuels.
-The only outlier is the the services sector of the rest of the World (R12-S07) non-energy-intensive industries sector of Vietnam and the mining sector of East Asia (R11-S02).
-The economic distance metric shows the relative number (R09-S06), which is quite interesting as non-energyintensive industries require fewer activities that can of significant connections that the region-sector has with the rest of the economy.
-Given that China is generate carbon emissions.
-However, it might be the case that when this industry uses energy, the carbon part of the East Asian region, it is assumed that this emissions generated might be higher than usual as the is the reason why its transport sector predominantly energy source may not be clean energy. has the highest value in this range.
-During the height
+The carbon emission intensity metric shows the relative levels of emission that ripples through the global economy as a result of activity in the regionsector.
+It can be noted that nine of the 10 regionsector pairs identified belong to the electricity sector.
+This means that the highest contributors to carbon emissions are related to electricity generation.
+This can be expected as the electricity sector is largely dependent on fossil fuels.
+The only outlier is the non-energy-intensive industries sector of Vietnam (R09-S06), which is quite interesting as non-energyintensive industries require fewer activities that can generate carbon emissions.
+However, it might be the case that when this industry uses energy, the carbon emissions generated might be higher than usual as the energy source may not be clean energy.